 For example, if I have a customer who wants more information on pricing and we decide to take it offline, I can make a note that we have a call.
 Or, if someone wants to follow-up with a customer, notes are helpful to know the last action taken on someone's account.

-Click the + icon and then Post internal note.
+Use the slash command /note to post internal note.
 You'll see the composer turn yellow to indicate internal note status.

-The contact profile is where you can helpful information and context about the person you're talking to.
-You can enroll them into a sequence, "follow" them, or unsubscribe them from emails.
-You can also view the pages they've seen, the Playbooks they've engaged with, and see their conversations.
+The contact profile is where you can find helpful information and context about the person you're talking to.
+You can filter by their activity, update their profile attributes, view conversations or meetings booked.
+You can also view the pages they've seen and the Playbooks they've engaged with.

 You can also proactively send them a message.

 Drift Profiles are like a digital business card.
 It gives customers a direct channel to reach you.
-They allow customers to chat with you directly, schedule meetings, etc. You can and they'll look something like this once they're live:
+They allow customers to chat with you directly, schedule meetings, etc. They'll look something like this once they're live: